Florida families have two powerful tools to save for higher education: the Florida Prepaid 529 Plan and the Florida Investment 529 Plan.

 Plans can also be paired with an optional Dormitory Plan to cover on-campus housing at a Florida university.

-For example, the 4-Year Florida University Plan covers 120 credit hours of tuition, the tuition differential fee, and local fees at a Florida university.
-A Florida College Plan covers tuition and local fees at Florida Colleges, but does not include the tuition differential fee since it is not charged by colleges.
+For example, the 1-Year Florida University Plan covers 30 credit hours of tuition, the tuition differential fee, and local fees at a Florida university.

 Contract tuition plan prices are set each year during open enrollment.
-For the 2024–2025 enrollment period, monthly payments for a newborn started at about $119 for a 4-Year University Plan and around $33 for shorter-term options like a 1-Year University Plan or 2-Year Florida College Plan.
-Families can choose to pay in full, in fixed monthly installments, or in 5- or 10-year payment schedules.
+For the 2024–2025 enrollment period, monthly payments for a newborn started at about $33 for a 1-Year University Plan.
+Families can choose to pay in full, in fixed monthly installments, or in 5-year payment schedules.

 Florida Schools That Accept Florida Prepaid